Leadership change at struggling Man United with new CEO - WHIZ News

 Woodward had served as executive vice chairman since 2013 — the year United’s decline began with the retirement of Alex Ferguson as manager after 26 years and the Premier League trophy being won for a 13th and final time by the Scot.

 The record 20-time English champions haven’t won the league since then.
-The club hasn’t won any trophy since Jose Mourinho delivered the Europa League title in 2017.
-His successor, Ole Gunnar Solskjær, was fired in December with the German coach Ralf Rangnick installed as interim manager until the end of the season.
+The club, listed on the New York Stock Exchange, hasn’t won any trophy since Jose Mourinho delivered the Europa League title in 2017.
+His successor, Ole Gunnar Solskjær, was fired in December and Ralf Rangnick installed as interim manager until the end of the season.

 Halfway through the season, United is in seventh place — 22 points behind neighbor Manchester City.